kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### disk

-A `disk` disk will expose the volume as an ordinary disk to the vm.
+A `disk` disk will expose the volume as an ordinary disk to the VM.

-A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `disk` device to the vm:
+A minimal example which attaches a `PersistentVolumeClame` named `mypvc` as a `disk` device to the VM:

 ```text
 metadata: